Battle of Cnidus: Prelude

-The battle
+Battle

 Sources are vague for the events of the battle itself.
 It appears that the Spartan fleet encountered advance elements of the Achaemenid fleet under Conon and engaged them with some success.
 Then the main body of the Persian fleet arrived and put the Spartans to flight, forcing them to beach many of their ships.
 The Spartans suffered heavy casualties; according to Diodorus Siculus, fifty Spartan triremes were captured by the Persians while the remaining triremes safely returned to Cnidus.
 Peisander saw retreat as disgraceful towards Sparta and was ultimately killed while fighting to defend his ship.

 Aftermath

 This battle ended the Spartans' attempt to establish a naval empire.
 Sparta never again engaged in major military efforts at sea, and within a few years Athens had reclaimed her place as the preeminent Greek sea power.

 Following his victory, Conon raided the coast of the Peloponnese with Pharnabazus in order to put pressure on Sparta, and then was sent with his fleet to Athens, where he supervised the rebuilding of the long walls, which had been destroyed at the end of the Peloponnesian War.
 According to Pausanias, Conon commemorated the victory by establishing a sanctuary of Aphrodite (the patron goddess of Cnidus and a key deity for the Phoenicians) in Piraeus.

 With Sparta removed from the scene, Persia re-established its dominance over Ionia and parts of the Aegean.
 The Peace of Antalcidas in 387 BC officially ceded control of these areas to Persia; it would continue to hold them until the arrival of Alexander the Great half a century later.